determined-ai/determined/README.md

 # Determined: Deep Learning Training Platform

-Determined helps deep learning teams **train models more quickly**, **easily share GPU resources**, and **effectively collaborate**.
-Determined allows deep learning engineers to focus on building and training models at scale, without needing to worry about DevOps or writing custom code for common tasks like fault tolerance or experiment tracking.

-You can think of Determined as a platform that bridges the gap between tools like TensorFlow and PyTorch --- which work great for a single researcher with a single GPU --- to the challenges that arise when doing deep learning at scale, as teams, clusters, and data sets all increase in size.

-## Key Features
+Determined is an open-source deep learning training platform that makes building models fast and easy.
+Determined enables you to:

-  - high-performance distributed training without any additional changes to your model code
+- **Train models faster** using state-of-the-art distributed training, without changing your model code
-  - intelligent hyperparameter tuning based on cutting-edge research
-  - flexible GPU scheduling, including dynamically resizing training jobs on-the-fly, automatic management of cloud resources on AWS and GCP and optional support for Kubernetes
-  - built-in experiment tracking, metrics visualization, and model registry
-  - automatic fault tolerance for DL training jobs
-  - integrated support for TensorBoard and GPU-powered Jupyter notebooks
+- **Automatically find high-quality models** with advanced hyperparameter tuning from the creators of Hyperband
+- **Get more from your GPUs** with smart scheduling and cut cloud GPU costs by seamlessly using preemptible instances
+- **Track and reproduce your work** with experiment tracking that works out-of-the-box, covering code versions, metrics, checkpoints, and hyperparameters

+Determined integrates these features into an easy-to-use, high-performance deep learning environment — which means you can spend your time building models instead of managing infrastructure.

-To use Determined, you can continue using popular DL frameworks such as TensorFlow and PyTorch; you just need to modify your model code to implement the Determined API.
+To use Determined, you can continue using popular DL frameworks such as TensorFlow and PyTorch; you just need to update your model code to integrate with the Determined API.

 ## Installation